-Our weekday rides usually start at or near the Cupertino Bike Shop.
+Our weekday rides usually start at or near the Monte Vista Rec center and Bicycle Outfitters.
 From there we ride in Fremont Older, on Black Mountain, or on the road.
 We strive to set meeting times and places that work with everyone’s school schedule, and aim to be done before dark, so we ride longer as the days get longer.
-On weekends, we like to shuttle to locations like Russian Ridge, Sanborn, Demo, Arastradero, Saratoga Gap, and more.
+On weekends, we like to shuttle to locations like Russian Ridge, Sanborn, Demo, Wilder Ranch, Arastradero, Saratoga Gap, and more.

 Here's a quick video about what to watch for by Isabel Schmidtke.